These Are Twitter's New Rules For Preventing Abuse And Harassment

 After years of inaction and criticism from users, activist groups, and former employees, Twitter is updating its rules and clarifying policies on abusive behavior, self-harm, spam, graphic violence, and adult content.

 The social network has been plagued by harassment, hate speech, and trolling for a decade.
-Adding more detail and clarity to its rules, comes weeks after CEO Jack Dorsey’s October announcement that the company would be “more aggressive” about preventing harassment after women around the world staged a 24-hour boycott of the social media platform.
+Adding more detail and clarity to its rules comes weeks after CEO Jack Dorsey’s October announcement that the company would be “more aggressive” about preventing harassment after women around the world staged a 24-hour boycott of the social media platform.

 "We have worked on this clarified version of our rules for the past few months to ensure it takes into account the latest trends in online behavior, considers different cultural and social contexts, and properly sets expectations around what’s allowed on Twitter," Twitter said in a blog post Friday.

-The company detailed its new rules on its website, but here are the highlights:
+The company detailed its updated rules on its website, but here are the highlights:

 - Twitter will now send an email to an account that it suspends for violating abuse policies explaining which policy they violated.

-- Twitter will put greater emphasis on the context of the tweet while evaluating abusive behavior and figuring out appropriate action.
-It will take into account factors like whether the behavior is targeted at an individual or a group of people, if a report has been filed and by whom, and if the tweet itself is newsworthy and in the public's interest.
+- Twitter emphasized that the context of a tweet and its newsworthiness is important while evaluating abusive behavior and figuring out appropriate action.
+The company also takes into account factors like whether the behavior is targeted at an individual or a group of people, and if a report has been filed and by whom.

 - When Twitter gets reports of suicidal tweets or tweets promoting self-harm, the company might reach out to the person and provide assistance in getting in touch with mental health professionals.

-Note: This post has been updated to make it clear that Twitter's update merely adds clarity to existing rules.
-The rules themselves remain unchanged.